 This process is the industry standard for medium to high volume, commercial grade casting projects.
 For a better look at how the process works, we offer a video animation.
-Or, click below to download our free Shell Molding Process Guide.
+Or, learn more by reading our Shell Molding Process Guide.

 Advantages: good casting detail, excellent repeatability, very productive, less machine stock required than in greensand or no-bake processes, competitive pound-prices, very short production lead times.

 Disadvantages: tooling prices higher than some other processes.

 Airset casting, also known as no-bake casting, utilizes molds and cores made of bonded sand.
 Unlike shell molds, airset molds do not need to be heated to set.
 Though not as precise as shell molding, the airset process is known for its versatility, and can still produce comparatively complex parts.

 Click below to browse our current list of alloys poured.

 Our engineering team can work with you to develop a prototype part from inception all the way to a production casting.
 With the advantage of 3D-printed molds and cores, designs are able to be changed “on the fly”.
 This allows any flaws in the casting design to be worked out beforehand, thus avoiding expensive tooling changes down the road.
 Eagle Alloy outsources its 3D printing to various pattern and machine shops to create the 3D printed sand cores/molds.
 We are then able to pour, process, and heat treat the castings to meet your requirements.

 See the process in this Video courtesy of ExOne

 From beginning to end, our Sales, Quality, Engineering and Production staffs have the ability to help you design, produce and sustain a product that is perfect for the application.
 Casting, heat treating, machining and painting are all standard practices here at The Eagle Group.
 We even have sources for passivation, induction hardening and flame hardening.
 It’s all in a day’s work.